linvieson/llm_financial_portfolio_construction/README.md

 This is the repository with code for the thesis work.

 Applications of AI in the finance field are advancing with the development of AI itself.
-The Large Language Models are good at performing general tasks but must be tailored to excel in solving niche problems.
-The question researched in this work is whether LLMs can construct financial portfolios that outperform the benchmarks.
-The portfolios comprising 15 stocks from each of the S&P 500 sector indices are constructed by prompting three GPT models, Bard AI, and Claude 3.
-These models also assign weights to the stocks in the portfolios.
-The equally weighted and three optimised portfolios from the pre-selected stocks are also constructed for each model and each sector.
+The Large Language Models (LLMs) are good at performing general conversational tasks but must be tailored to excel in solving niche problems.
+The question researched in this work is whether LLMs can construct financial portfolios that outperform benchmark portfolios.
+Portfolios comprising 15 stocks from each of the S\&P 500 sector indices are constructed by prompting three OpenAI GPT models, Bard AI, and Claude 3.
+These models also assign weights to stocks in the portfolios.
+The equally weighted and three optimised portfolios from the LLM pre-selected stocks are also constructed for each model and each sector.
 The whole process results in 275 portfolios.
 Their performance is compared to the benchmarks - the sector indices - via different metrics.

 ## Usage